FredHutch/who-is-who/_posts/2022-10-20-paguirigan-a.md

   - consult
 ---

 I'm a Senior Staff Scientist with the Fred Hutch Data Science Lab.
-I do research primarily using genomic data to study intratumoral hetergeneity in leukemia.
-I'm open for collaborations, mentoring and mentoring.
+I do research primarily using genomic data from single cells to bulk genomes to study intratumoral heterogeneity in leukemia and cancer in general.
+I'm open for collaborations, mentoring and consulting.

 Email me at apaguiri@fredhutch.org or DM me in the [FH Data Slack Workspace](https://fhdata.slack.com).